pantheon-systems/documentation/source/docs/articles/organizations/saml-for-orgs.md

 The experience is similar to any other single sign-on solution:
 1. Users enter their email and any password.
 2. After the user submits the form, they are redirected to the configured IdP.
-3. After the IdP authenticates the user, they are redirected to their Pantheon Dashboard homepage.
+3. After the IdP authenticates the user, they are redirected to their Pantheon Dashboard.

 ##See Also
 [Configuring SAML for Pantheon](https://onelogin.zendesk.com/hc/en-us/articles/204356174-Configuring-SAML-for-Pantheon)